Court orders release of previously secret reports on opioid sales

 Under federal law, prescription drug distributors are required to report suspicious spikes in orders for opioids to the DEA.
 They’re also supposed to block the orders, something they routinely neglected to do, according to a congressional report released last year.

-They also asserted the public release of the reports would violate the privacy rights of pharmacies — and their customers.
-And that rogue pharmacies could use past reports to “game the system” and avoid being flagged for suspicious orders in the future.
+They also asserted that the public release of the reports would violate the privacy rights of pharmacies — and their customers, and that rogue pharmacies could use past reports to “game the system” and avoid being flagged for suspicious orders in the future.

 In his order this week, Cohen disagreed.